danilonishi/spotify-saver/README.md

 pip install git+https://github.com/gabrielbaute/spotify-saver.git
 ```

 ⚠️ Spotify URLs require a Spotify developer app with a client ID and client secret in the project's `.env` file.
-Direct YouTube album and playlist downloads do not require Spotify credentials.
+Direct YouTube downloads do not require Spotify credentials.

-Playlist access uses Spotify user authorization.
+Spotify playlist access uses Spotify user authorization.
 Add `http://127.0.0.1:8888/callback` to the app's Redirect URIs in the Spotify Developer Dashboard.
 The first playlist request opens a Spotify login/authorization page; the resulting token is cached under `~/.spotify-saver`.

 ## ⚙️ Configuration